VigneshwarBoggula/Game-Shop/frontend/README.md

 # Video-Game-Store-Website

 An e-commerence website to purchase products and view content related to video-gaming.
-Built using Next.js for frontend and Node.js for backend.
+Next.js for frontend, Node.js for backend, PostgreSQL for database, and Docker to connect and deploy.

 ## Before You Begin